 A handful of almonds or peanuts can also help — they are high in magnesium and folate (folic acid) — essential nutrients for energy and cell production.
 Go for breakfasts that help you power up your morning.
 As Harvard Medical School experts point out, include whole grains, fruit, and protein.

-2. Control and leverage your internal clock
+They control and leverage their internal clock

 Traditionally, the workday runs from 9:00 am-5:00 pm.
 When you control your own clock, the workday starts and stops when you say it does.
 One clever way to increase your energy is to recognize how your specific energy flows.